wtnthu/DotFAN/README.md

 # DotFAN
-The source code for our paper "DotFAN: A Domain-transferred Face Augmentation Network for Pose and Illumination Invariant Face Recognition"
+The source code for the paper "DotFAN: A Domain-transferred Face Augmentation Network for Pose and Illumination Invariant Face Recognition"

 All hyper-parameters can be modified in config_pose_TW1.yml